Kayvawn/Terragit/README.md

 git filter-branch -f --index-filter 'git rm --cached -r --ignore-unmatch .terraform/'

 Still not too sure about it, no problems have arisen yet but will be on the lookout.

+Problem has arised in that running that command to fix the file being to large makes it so that it uninstalls terraform.
+So you'd have to continously run terraform init and retrack your files with git.
+Feel like this could be solved if the next time I dont track the large file with git and just upload everything else.